 Data Subjects who wish to limit the use or disclosure of their Personal Data should submit that request to Hyland’s customer or prospective customer that controls the use and disclosure of their Personal Data.
 Hyland will cooperate with its customers’ and prospective customers’ instructions regarding Data Subjects’ choices.

-Hyland is committed to safeguarding the Personal Data that it receives from the EEA.
+Hyland is committed to safeguarding the Personal Data that it receives from the EEA and Switzerland.
 While Hyland cannot guarantee the security of Personal Data, Hyland takes reasonable and appropriate measures to protect Personal Data in Hyland’s possession from loss, misuse, unauthorized access, disclosure, alteration and destruction.

 Hyland utilizes a combination of online and offline security technologies, procedures and organizational measures to help safeguard Personal Data.
 For example, facility security is designed to prevent unauthorized access to Hyland computers.
 Electronic security measures — including, for example, network access controls, passwords and access logging — provide protection from hacking and other unauthorized access.
 Hyland also protects Personal Data through the use of firewalls, role-based restrictions and, where appropriate, encryption technology.
 Hyland limits access to Personal Data to employees, subcontractors, and third-party agents that have a specific business reason for accessing such Personal Data.
 Individuals granted access to Personal Data are aware of their responsibilities to protect such information and are provided appropriate training and instruction.